Error-tolerant quantum convolutional neural networks for symmetry-protected topological phases: Multiscale string order parameter

 \section{Multiscale string order parameter}

 In this appendix, we describe the multiscale SOP $S_{\text{M}}$, see Eq. \eqref{eq:msop}, that is measured by the QCNNs considered in this work.
 First, we show that $S_{\text{M}}$ is a sum of products of SOPs $S_{jk}$.
 Then, we demonstrate that the length of the SOPs involved in $S_{\text{M}}$ increases exponentially with the depth $d$ of the QCNN.
-Finally, we determine a lower bound for the number of products of SOPs in $S_{\text{M}}$.
+Finally, we determine a lower bound for the number of products of SOPs that are summed together to construct $S_{\text{M}}$.

 We focus here on the QCNN detecting the `$ZXZ$' phase, consisting of alternating $X$-error and $Z$-error correcting layers.
 We consider the form of the QCNN depicted in Fig.~\ref{fig:qcnntr}c with all convolutional layers for $f>1$ and the fully connected layer absorbed into the $\widetilde{\textrm{QEC}}_{f}$ procedures in pooling layers.
 The QCNN circuit thus performs the unitary